Roald87/roald87.github.io/_posts/2025-08-01-story-structures.md

 toc: false
 ---

-I often visualize a story structure by two vertical lines.
-The top is the start of the story and the bottom the end.
-The distance between the lines reflects how detailed the story is at that moment.
-Visualizing it like this helps me remember the various structures.
-Here I'll discuss the following ones: the hourglass, the Klein bottle and the Minto pyramid.
+I often visualize story structure with two vertical lines.
+The top is the beginning, and the bottom is the end.
+The distance between the lines reflects how detailed the story is at that point.
+Visualizing it this way helps me remember different structures.
+Here, I'll discuss the following: the hourglass, the Klein bottle, and the Minto pyramid.

 ## The hourglass

-The hour glass structure starts wide to capture a broad audience.
-Then as the story continues it becomes more and more detailed by drilling into the details.
-Towards the end the lines widen again as the storyteller is trying to make broader statements and put the story into a larger context.
+The hourglass structure starts wide to capture a broad audience.
+As the story continues, it becomes increasingly detailed.
+Toward the end, the lines widen again as the storyteller makes broader statements and places the story in a larger context.

-A typical example where this story structure is used are academic publications or presentations.
-Publications even have a double hourglass structure: one for the abstract and one for the main text.
+A typical example of this structure is in academic publications or presentations.
+Publications often have a double hourglass structure: one for the abstract and one for the main text.

 <svg viewBox="60 0 200 60" xmlns="http://www.w3.org/2000/svg">
   <g